-Ode to Scotland... a surly Scottish thistle wax seal necklace pendant with a nod to the Outlander books.
-Scottish wax seal jewelry.
+Ode to Scotland with a surly Scottish thistle wax seal necklace pendant ... a nod to the Outlander books.
+Scottish thistle wax seal jewelry.

 - description -

-The beautiful thistle, a biennial plant with many branches of prickly leaves and a dense head of small pink or purple flower sprouting from a spiny silvery globe on top.
+The beautiful little weed Scottish thistle is a biennial plant with many branches of prickly leaves and a dense head of small pink or purple flower sprouting from a spiny silvery globe on top.

 - symbolism -

-In heraldry, the thistle is a symbol of defiance and surliness.
+In heraldry, the thistle is a symbol of defiance, austerity and surliness.

 It is the royal badge of Scotland.